pm-dev/PMUtils/README.md

 # PMUtils

+### PMUtils is no longer being maintained.
+Development of PMUtils has moved to a private repo and will be open sourced at a later date.

 PMUtils is a collection of useful generic classes and categories on Foundation and UIKit classes.
 This repo is broken down into the following subspecs:

 - [Foundation+PMUtils](https://github.com/pm-dev/PMUtils/tree/master/Examples/Foundation%2BPMUtils)